Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-Cabinet received an update on the council's revenue budget monitoring for the 2023/24 financial year, as of January 2024 (Period 10).
-The General Fund was projected to have a net overspend of £6.016 million, a significant improvement of £3.32 million from the previous period.
-This improvement was attributed to management actions and spending controls.
-However, the Housing Revenue Account (HRA) was forecasting a projected overspend of approximately £5.396 million.
-The council's 2023/24 Capital Programme showed a projected end-of-year spend of £361.832 million against a revised budget of £339.042 million.
-Cabinet resolved to note these projections and the projected drawdown from reserves to support the in-year position.
+The Cabinet received an update on the council's revenue budget monitoring for the 2023/24 financial year, as of January 2024 (Period 10).
+The General Fund was forecasting a net overspend of £6.016 million, which represented a significant improvement of £3.32 million from the previous period.
+This improvement was attributed to management actions and spending control measures implemented throughout the year.
+Despite this positive movement, a drawdown on reserves would be necessary to balance the budget at the year-end.
+The Housing Revenue Account (HRA) was also projecting an overspend of approximately £5.396 million, which would be met from the HRA reserve.
+The Q3 Capital Programme update showed a projected end-of-year spend of £361.832 million against a revised budget of £339.042 million.
+Cabinet resolved to note these positions and the projected movements in reserves.

 Allocation of Strategic CIL for Uber Boat Thames Clipper Services

-A report was presented on an application from Barking Riverside Limited (BRL) for £450,000 in Strategic Community Infrastructure Levy (SCIL) funding to support extended Uber Boat by Thames Clipper (UBTC) services at Barking Riverside.
-The current service operates peak weekday and all-day weekend services.
-The proposed funding, to be allocated over three years, would enable an all-day weekday service, making it commercially viable without subsidy.
-BRL would also need to secure remaining funding from other partners.
-Cabinet resolved to support the proposal in principle, noting the draft letter of support to BRL and delegating authority to the Strategic Director, Inclusive Growth, to ensure compliance with the Subsidy Control Act 2022 and execute necessary agreements.
+A report was presented on an application from Barking Riverside Limited (BRL) for funding from the Council's Strategic Community Infrastructure Levy (SCIL) to support extended Uber Boat by Thames Clipper services at Barking Riverside.
+The current services operate a peak weekday service and an all-day weekend service.
+The proposed funding would enable an all-day weekday service, making the service more commercially viable over a three-year period.
+Benefits highlighted included improved transport connectivity for residents, increased visitor numbers, enhanced local business trading conditions, and better access to educational trips for local schools.
+Cabinet resolved to support the proposal with £450,000 allocated over three years, conditional on BRL securing the remaining funding.
+Authority was delegated to the Strategic Director, Inclusive Growth, to ensure compliance with the Subsidy Control Act 2022 and to execute necessary agreements.

 Procurement of 0-19 Integrated Healthy Child Programme Contract